If times are tough on an agile project, whatever you do, don’t cancel the Retrospective meeting.

 Teams can label the time they spend in retrospectives as worthless and futile.
 Often, this is because they’ve experienced some poorly run or structured meetings that have failed to produce valuable, insightful actions.
 In these cases, I’d plead with a team not to give-up on retros and suggest reading Agile Retrospectives by Derby & Larsen to give their meetings a better chance of success.

 Teams have been known to cancel retrospectives if they feel like they are under too much time pressure and are forever racing to reach difficult deadlines.
 For me, taking time away from your desks to reflect on what is going on when a project feels like it is in a perpetual race against time, is invaluable.
-To be honest,
+To be honest, if you think that having the team in a meeting room for one hour every two weeks is going to make your project fail, then it’s going to fail anyway.

 So, if you are on a difficult project and are considering cancelling or reducing the frequency of your retrospectives, ask yourself what the root cause of that drive is.
 Then consider whether that root cause is something that would actually benefit from a regular, frequent opportunity to inspect and adapt.